yisus82/hackabos-final-project/README.md

 - An account on [Sendgrid](https://sendgrid.com).
 - An account on [Cloudinary](https://cloudinary.com).
 - An existing MongoDB server.
-It could be locally installed or an online server.
+It could be one locally installed or an online server.

 ## Backend